All Episodes

 Chuck Schumer, big.

-I mean, he's these guys in New York, the senators and members of Congress, they're in bed with these Wall Street types.
+I mean, these guys in New York, the senators and members of Congress, they're in bed with these Wall Street types.

 Anyway, so you start talking about what people earn.